Dropping Courses and Withdrawals

 - Courses can be dropped or added during drop/add without penalty.
 Classes that meet for the first time after drop/add closes can be dropped without penalty or fee liability if the request is submitted by the end of the next business day after the first class meeting.
-You first must drop the course with your college advising office and then submit a written explanation to the Office of the University Registrar.
+Students must first drop the course with their college advising office and then submit a written explanation to the Office of the University Registrar.

 This does not apply to laboratory sections.

-- After drop/add, you can drop a course by college petition up to the deadline listed in the academic calendar.
-A grade of W will appear on the transcript, and you are liable for course fees.
+- After drop/add, a course can be dropped by college petition up to the deadline listed in the academic calendar.
+A grade of W will appear on the transcript, and students are liable for course fees.

-- All drops after drop/add must be completed by the deadline with your college advising office and are subject to the following restrictions:
+- All drops after drop/add must be completed with the student's college advising office by the deadline and are subject to the following restrictions:

 - Students get two additional drops in the second 60 credit hours.
 Unused drops do not carry over from the freshman/sophomore years to the junior/senior years.

 - Students with disabilities who need to drop a course due to disability-related reasons are allowed to petition for additional drops.
-More information is available from the Disability Resource Center.
+For more information, contact Disability Resources.

 - Students transferring to UF with an A.A. degree from a Florida public community college or with 60 or more transfer credits earned from another college or university get only two drops.